Pedestrian Claims: Who pays compensation when a child pedestrian runs out in front of your car and is injured?

 As a driver you must take into account the highway code, the road conditions and expected road users including pedestrians.

-Click car accident claim to read the page I have written explaining how you show a driver is legally responsible for a road traffic accident injury.
+See our car accident claim article for a full description of how you can show a driver is legally responsible for a road traffic accident injury.

 2. Are there further considerations if a child is the pedestrian involved in the RTA?